alexanderweigelt/StencilWebComponents/apps/todo-app/readme.md

 ├── package.json            # Frontend dependencies and scripts
-├── src                     # Source code for the app │   ├── components          # Stencil components for the app │   │   ├── app-root        # Root component
+├── src                     # Source code for the app │   ├── components          # Stencil components for the app │   │   ├── todo-app        # Root component
 │   │   └── todo-list       # Component to display the list of ToDos
 │   ├── generated           # Auto-generated API client (via OpenAPI)
 │   ├── global              # Global styles and configuration